clan-lol/clan-core/clanModules/static-hosts/README.md

+---
-Statically configure the host names of machines based on their respective zerotier-ip.
+description = "Statically configure the host names of machines based on their respective zerotier-ip."
 ---